A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification: Methods

 \subsection{Interpretability method}

-To elucidate the relationship between input and output, we used the LIME (local interpretable model agnostic explanations) technique, which is widely used to explain the predictions of machine learning models by constructing the relationship function via interpolation sampling.
-Here we displayed the top 25 important features and performed 1,000 interpolation samples for function fitting.
-Although our parameters were initially set to select the top 50 features, due to visualization constraints, we chose the top 25 features for display.
+To elucidate input and output relationships, we applied the \emph{LIME}~\cite{ribeiro2016should} (local interpretable model agnostic explanations) technique; widely used to explain predictions of machine learning models by constructing relationship functions via interpolation sampling.
+Here, we displayed the 25 most important features and performed 1,000 interpolation samples for function fitting.

-For the explanation at the attention level, we used the bertviz library to complete the attention score flow diagram for 12 layers and 12 attention heads.
-To attribute the importance of the [CLS] token in the final attention layer, we first averaged the attention score of the 12 attention heads in the last layer.
-Then, we divided the input text words into three layers based on their positions, namely, composition, element, and alloy layer.
+To analyze the input-output relationship at the attention level, we used the \emph{bertviz}~\cite{vig-2019-multiscale} library to complete the attention score flow diagram for 12 layers and 12 attention heads.
+To attribute the importance of the [CLS] token in the final attention layer, we first averaged the attention score of the 12 attention heads in the last layer, then divided the input text words into three layers based on their positions (i.e., composition, element, and alloy).
 To evaluate the importance of each layer, we calculated the sum of attention scores within that layer, weighted by the token length ratio, and then divided by the total token length.